Laying up your boat for the winter

 Sails and canvases

 Remove all sails, dodgers and canopies.
-This will not only reduce windage (one of the main causes boats are blown over) but will help to extend their life.
+This will not only reduce windage (one of the main reasons boats are blown over), but will help to extend their life.
 Winter gales make short work of any fabric left out on deck, especially furled head sails.
-Not necessarily a key concern in the winter, but UV exposure can also accelerate the build-up of mould and mildew causing further damage.
+Not necessarily a key concern in the winter, but UV exposure can also accelerate the build-up of mould and mildew, causing further damage.
 All sails benefit from being laundered and serviced, so winter can provide the optimum time to consider carrying out this maintenance.
 If you decide to store your sails away for winter, it’s important to ensure they are safe from moisture, temperature extremes, and pests – a rolled-up sail can provide an extremely comfy home for mice and other rodents, but can end up leaving you with a sail full of holes.
 Ideally hang your sails up, but if that isn’t feasible, store them on a shelf in sealed containers or closed storage bags.
-As well as extending the life of your sails, these tips could help you to avoid a claim on your insurance, where you may have to bear a large proportion of the loss.
+As well as extending the life of your sails, these tips could help you to avoid a claim on your insurance, where you may bear a large proportion of the loss.

 Outboard motors and metal theft

-We recommend that you remove all personal effects from your boat and store them in a warm, safe environment whilst your boat is unoccupied for extended periods.
-By doing so you will also make your boat less attractive for thieves to break into, and also helps protect your belongings from damp, which cushions and soft furnishings can be particularly susceptible to.
+It’s sensible to remove all personal effects from your boat and store them in a warm, safe environment whilst your boat is unoccupied for extended periods.
+By doing so you will make your boat less attractive for thieves to break into, and also helps protect your belongings from damp, which cushions and soft furnishings can be particularly susceptible to.

 Cradles and trailers